sourabh8jaiswal/Designation-Employee-Master/README.md

 3. Compile the code before running it
 4. Start the tomcat server
 5. Open Chrome or any browser and type http://localhost:8080/application_folder_name in the Address bar.

+## Dependencies
+- Java
+- J2EE
+- Servlets
+- JSP
+- MySQL

+## What the app looks like